astep-aau/aSTEP-frontend/docs/src/content/docs/cross-group/frontend.md

 - `parseCoordinate()`: Validates and parses coordinate strings
 - `handleOriginChange()` / `handleDestinationChange()`: Update input and parsed coordinate state
 - `handleMapClick()`: Processes map clicks for coordinate selection
 - `handleCalculate()`: Main calculation handler with validation (each group extends with their own backend communication)
-- `handleCalculate()`: Main calculation handler with validation (each group extends with their own backend communication)

 ### inputPanel.tsx - User Input Form